WilliamVo2/LateX-in-vS/README.md

 - ![sum](sum.png) in regular expression
 - M machine start and end the same symbol
 - Added at least three 0's pictorial
+- Added the length of w is odd and its middle symbol is 0's

 ## Set up:
 - `brew install --cask mactex`